 Your chronotype refers to your natural preferences for being awake in the morning or the evening.
 “Early birds” tend to perform at their best in the morning, while “night owls” are more alert later into the evening than most people.

 About one-fifth of people are early birds, one-fifth are night owls, and the rest don’t have a strong preference one way or the other.
 If you are someone who functions better earlier in the morning or later at night, and if your wake time is flexible, consider setting your bedtime to account for your chronotype.

-Dr. Michael Breus also outlined four chronotypes: lion, bear, wolf, and dolphin.
+Michael Breus, PhD, DABSM, FAASM also outlined four chronotypes: lion, bear, wolf, and dolphin.
 If you’re interested, you can take his quiz to find out which of these chronotypes best applies to you.

 How Much Sleep Do You Need?

 Experts suggest that adults between the ages of 18 and 64 need seven to nine hours of sleep every day.
 However, individual needs vary, and some people may thrive on less than six hours a night, while others may need 10 or more to feel refreshed.

 To get an idea of how many hours of sleep you need, try letting yourself wake up without an alarm or set wake time.
 Count how many hours you remained asleep and see if this number fits within the expert-recommended sleep guidelines by age.